The fourth instalment of this lengthy rundown.

 An industrial dancefloor monster, this, that was inescapable in the clubs for many, many years.
 And with good reason, too – this is pure industrial aggression with a pulsating beat and gigantic chorus that remains something of a classic, even if it is a little overplayed – yes, fifteen years on.
 It still fucking rocks, though.
 Side note: ex-Cubanate member Phil Barry’s new project Be My Enemy is well worth a look if you liked Cubanate…

-Easy-listening, chillout music perhaps had a bad name by 1998 – dreadful, throwaway cheese like Mike Flowers Pops saw to that – and it could perhaps be said that Air were a lot of the reason that this situation changed.
+Easy-listening, chillout music perhaps had a bad name by 1998 – dreadful, throwaway cheese like Mike Flowers Pops saw to that – and it could perhaps be said that Air was a lot of the reason that this situation changed.
 The whole album was brilliant, but this is the track I prefer of the majestic pair of singles (Sexy Boy being the other).
-A bit more uptempo, with it’s marching beat and odd, detached vocodered voice, it takes off into space quite literally halfway through, with the sound of the stars whooshing past your ears.
-It’s mightily odd video – featuring a table-tennis match – is worth a look too.
+A bit more uptempo, with its marching beat and odd, detached vocodered voice, it takes off into space quite literally halfway through, with the sound of the stars whooshing past your ears.
+Its mightily odd video – featuring a table tennis match – is worth a look too.

 Quite probably one of the strangest lyrics that Richey Edwards left the Manics when he disappeared, this opener to their triumphant comeback album Everything Must Go didn’t half sound odd having already heard the single A Design For Life.
 Seemingly a musing on the Americanisation of British culture, it paints a sad and slightly pathetic image of the titular character, but explodes into such a life-affirming track – something kept up by the tracks that follow it – that it’s no surprise that the album was such a huge success, really.
 Triumph in the face of adversity and all that, right?
 And the positive nature was something of a change to the relentless Holy Bible, too…

-Sadly nowadays shorn of it’s iconic sample (the Carl Orff samples from ‘O Fortuna’ had to be removed pretty quickly), the original version – the version I’m referring to – is an astounding tour de force, and is certainly one of the best KMFDM tracks ever.
-Bombastic, skyscraping, and a crunching symphonic metal backing, frankly this could be seen as being years ahead of it’s time.
+For so long shorn of its iconic sample (the Carl Orff samples from ‘O Fortuna’ had to be removed pretty quickly), the original version – the version I’m referring to – is an astounding tour de force, and is certainly one of the best KMFDM tracks ever.
+Bombastic, skyscraping, and a crunching symphonic metal backing, frankly this could be seen as being years ahead of its time.
 It works without the sample, but for the full effect hunt out the original.
 You won’t regret it.